dotnet/ResXResourceManager/Documentation/Topics/Automatic-Translations.md

 - **Model Name**: This is the base model identifier used by OpenAI (e.g., "gpt-3.5-turbo", "gpt-4", "gpt-4o").
 This is used internally for tokenization and determining which API endpoint to use.
 - **Model Deployment Name**: This is the custom name YOU chose when deploying the model in Azure (e.g., "my-gpt4-deployment").
 This is what Azure uses to route your API requests.

-> A list of supported models names can be found [here](https://github.com/dotnet/machinelearning/blob/4c8b3579d1053257b213ca54be2681359b66cf65/src/Microsoft.ML.Tokenizers/Model/TiktokenTokenizer.cs#L1069-L1146)
+> A list of supported model names can be found [here](https://github.com/dotnet/machinelearning/blob/4c8b3579d1053257b213ca54be2681359b66cf65/src/Microsoft.ML.Tokenizers/Model/TiktokenTokenizer.cs#L1069-L1146)

 **Supported Models**:
 - **GPT-3.5 Models**: